The-Squadratics/openMRS_security_project/Code_Analysis_for_SSE.md

   * Info: 7
 * Standards:
   * CWE - 388: 7PK - Errors
+    * This category represents one of the phyla in the Seven Pernicious Kingdoms vulnerability classification.
+It includes weaknesses that occur when an application does not properly handle errors that occur during processing.
   * CWE - 398: 7PK - Code Quality
-    * It checks that certain exception types do not appear in a `catch` statement.Catching overly broad exceptions promotes complex error handling code that is more likely to contain security vulnerabilities.
+    * This checks that certain exception types do not appear in a `catch` statement.Catching overly broad exceptions promotes complex error handling code that is more likely to contain security vulnerabilities.
 Catching `java.lang.Exception`, `java.lang.Error` or `java.lang.RuntimeException` is almost never acceptable.
 Novice developers often simply catch Exception in an attempt to handle multiple exception classes.
 This unfortunately leads to code that inadvertently catches NullPointerException, OutOfMemoryError, etc.
   * CWE - 399: Resource Management Errors
+    * This metric measures the number of instantiations of other classes within the given class.
+This type of coupling is not caused by inheritance or the object oriented paradigm.
   * CWE - 454: External Initializations of Trusted Variables
+    * This checks that a class which has only private constructors is declared as final.
+The software initializes critical internal variables or data stores using inputs that can be modified by untrusted actors.
+A software system should be reluctant to trust variables that have been initialized outside of its trust boundary, especially if they are initialized by users.
+The variables may have been initialized incorrectly.
+If an attacker can initialize the variable, then they can influence what the vulnerable system will do.

+  ---

 * Spot Bugs Report: [OpenMRS (Spot Bugs) Report.pdf](https://github.com/The-Squadratics/openMRS_security_project/files/3934808/OpenMRS.Spot.Bugs.Report.pdf)